concrete5-community/gh-package-release-attach/README.md

 ## Requirements

-1. `GITHUB_TOKEN` must be granted write access: go to the repository settings > `Actions` > `General`, and select `Read and write permissions` under `Workflow permissions`.
-2. The Concrete package is published in the root directory of the repository (for example, that means that your main `controller.php` file is in the root directory of the repository).
+1. The Concrete package is published in the root directory of the repository (for example, that means that your main `controller.php` file is in the root directory of the repository)
+2. This GitHub Action have to add attachments to GitHub releases.
+This can be achieved in two alternative ways:
+   - `GITHUB_TOKEN` must be granted write access: go to the repository settings > `Actions` > `General`, and select `Read and write permissions` under `Workflow permissions`
+   - Add these lines to your GitHub Action job:
+      ```yaml
+      permissions:
+        contents: write
+      ```

 ## Sample Usage